 Walk along tree-lined paths

 Enjoy a stroll through the popular Point Pleasant Park.
-The park offers great views of the Halifax Harbour and the North West Arm and has kilometers of winding footpaths, historical monuments.
+The park offers great views of the Halifax Harbour and the North West Arm and has kilometers of winding footpaths, and historical monuments.
 Details

 Where: 5718 Point Pleasant Drive, Halifax